dmchugh777/hello-world-eks/README.md

 I think my general comments can be boiled down to the following idea, "Run less scripts and push more buttons".
 Running multiple CloudFormation scripts makes me feel like EKS is not a fully managed and easy to use service.
-There are many manual steps required to create a cluster using the management console and to create a simple EKS cluster the console itself should automate most of these steps for a better first time EKS user experience.
+There are many manual steps required to create a cluster while also trying to use the management console.
+To create a simple EKS cluster is not possible in the management console itself which should automate most of these steps for a better first time EKS user experience.